 Fabulous tips on keeping your home clear of kid clutter.
 Great blog sharing REAL stories from parents who are finding ways of keeping life simple and clear at home.
 All inspired by the Simplicity Parenting approach.

-ESSENTIAL OILS – Using essential oils not only helps keep the energy in your space clear and fresh, it improves your health of mind, body and spirit.
+ESSENTIAL OILS – Over the years I’ve demonstrated my affection for natural clearing tools from Mother Nature.
+Using essential oils not only helps keep the energy in your space clear and fresh, it improves your health of mind, body and spirit.
+Just a few drops used correctly can make a huge difference in your space and in your well being.
+Below are some suggested sources.
 Caution: Always buy therapeutic grade only.
 There are a lot of synthetic oils out there these days so know your source.
 Avoid anything that says fragrance or scent even if it claims to be aromatherapy.
 You pretty much get what you pay for so don’t go cheap.
 A little oil goes a long way and it’s worth the investment.
 Here are my favorite tried and true, trusted sources:

-Available at local stores: Aura Cacia is still a decent product and easy to find at nature and health stores as well as some grocery chains like Fred Meyer.
-Now is a cheaper brand that I avoid except for the single oils which are ok to use for diffusers outside of the bedroom and if you don’t need medicinal results.
+Available at local stores: Aura Cacia is still a decent product and easy to find at natural foods and health stores as well as some grocery chains like Fred Meyer.
+Now is a less expensive brand that is ok to use for diffusers outside of the bedroom and if you don’t need medicinal results.

 Diffusers – Wall plug-ins are fine for travel, short periods and small spaces.
 Be sure to change the cotton pads when using different oils.
 Avoid diffusing oils with candles.